winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 that your code now treats these services as external entities, and managing them happens in separate tools, workflows, and oftentimes, in separate teams.

-So now, in order to add a route to my API gateway, I need to submit a ticket. or I have to update some YAML in some repo that I don't fully understand.
+So now, in order to add a route to my API gateway, I need to submit a ticket, or I have to update some YAML in some repo that I don't fully understand.
 And now, I can only test this change when my code reaches the shared staging environment?
 That's not good.